dottjt/plastic/chapters/08-birthday.md

 ### Introduce Friend

 "Show us some cleave, honey," boasts the questionable man at the door.
-Holding a half-opened can of Guinness.
-Poorly wrapped inside what looked like the remenants of

- Reeking of cheap beer.

-  .
-A suitable greeting for this 27 year old writer, dressed in yesterday's t-shirt.
-A stain on this earth to be admonished in ever diminishing quantities, sunken without Christ.
-His coarse facial hair brushes against my cheek as he dives in for a hug.
+Gauding a half-opened can of Guinness, ripple bibacious along the cusp of drivel stained-deep upon his ruffled sweater.
+Teeth like a discoloured jigsaw, soilure in the pettily wrapped tea towel hung coon from his neck at all times.
+A suitable greeting for this 27 year old writer; a stain on this earth to be admonished in ever diminishing quantities.
+Sunken on these shores without even a hint of Christ to spill n' plunder.
+The burly outpost of a human dives in towards my stiff bedazzlement for a hug, as he brushes his coarse beard against the tuft of my cheek.
+The stench of imported beer from his chin was unbearable.

+"Alright, alright.
+Just get inside before my neighbours think I've hired a male prostitute."
+Only I laugh at the remark.

+I wasn't quite sure what I to think of my friend.
+A living, breathing exhibit of impulsive extroversion, caked to the brim with enough coffee and Red Bull to fund an entire military campaign.
+He was living proof that you could in fact polish a turd and get away with anything.
+He proceeded to rummage through my fridge in the search for milk.
+I really wish he wouldn't.

+"Hey, have you got any milk?"

+"Can you please not drink my milk," I respond.

+"Yeah, but you know it helps me deal with my hangovers, and I couldn't possibly tell you how bad my head is doing right now."
+The man settles for soy.
+Hell, I didn't even realise I had soy.
+Since when did I drink soy?
+He grabs himself a used cup from within the sink.
+I wasn't quite sure how he was still alive.

+For at least the next 40 minutes we sat there on the couch making each other laugh.
+He drank soy under an alcoholic anthem of make-believe sobriety, and I validated his self-worth with .
+It was a worthy distraction from .

+"Oh, and as it's your special day, I've got my favourite man a little something."

+He places a hand into his satchel.
+A crushed cupcake appears .
+The icing was a hard as dried camel's blood.
+I didn't feel safe.

+Larry was an

 The doorbell rings again.
 It's Milo.
 Queen Bee.
 I race to the door in a rush of excitement, bumping my knee on a bookshelf full of Victorian classics.
 Surely it made girls wet.